Advice for parents

 If the university is unable to accept them, they will be released to take up their insurance place or enter Clearing.
 Clearing is the process through which students without a confirmed place are matched at universities who have places available on their courses.

 It is important for your son or daughter to be available on results day to make calls and research courses if necessary, so it is recommended that you avoid planning holidays or any other activities for the day when their results are released.

 While students have to act promptly there is no reason for your son or daughter to panic.
 They should carefully consider what is offered and think back to the original criteria they applied when choosing their course.

 The best thing you can do on the day is to stay positive and to help them identify universities with places available.
 Many universities have dedicated Clearing ‘hotlines’ or events where the latest advice will be available.

 While your son or daughter will be preoccupied with finding a suitable course, you could research the distance from home, the cost of living in a particular area or the accommodation which is on offer.
 These are things which they might not consider until later, but are important factors when it comes to choosing a university.
 You could also suggest a road trip to their new university town for a look around.

 It’s likely that Clearing will involve some compromises, but there is no need for you to worry on your son or daughter’s behalf.
 They may be setting off to a different university, to study a different course but the opportunities to meet new friends and get involved in student life remain the same and with your reassurance and support they can make the most of every minute!

 If you don't know much about Loughborough, now is the time to get to know us better.

-- Visit our website for more information about studying and living at the University and Loughborough in general.
+- Find out more about studying and living at the University and Loughborough in general.

 - Follow us on social media for an insight into the Loughborough experience.
 Along with Facebook and Twitter, you can also check out our YouTube channel.